 There are several approaches to quantum gravity.
-While I will not make any statement about which approaches is promising, and which approaches are crazy and overpublicized2, I am comfortable stating that many of these investigations have led to incredibly interesting and important things being discovered.
+While I will not make any statement about which approaches are promising, and which approaches are crazy and overpublicized3, I am comfortable stating that many of these investigations have led to incredibly interesting and important things being discovered.
 While in some cases (maybe in most cases) the discoveries may be more about math than about physics, they are nonetheless worthwhile investigations that I am enthusiastic about.
-6.1 Some general principles?
+6.1 Some General Principles?
 We have to choose general principles that we believe will always hold, despite the fact that we are considering scales of energy and length 15 orders of magnitude away from anything we have ever observed or measured.
-Much of the community feels that the most fundamental thing to hold onto is the Feynman picture of quantum mechanics - 1Cosmic ray observations have been made at several orders of magnitude higher still - but very little can be deduced from these extremely rare and uncontrolled events.
+Much of the community feels that the most fundamental 1This chapter aims to give context about why people first started studying topoogical theories.
+It can be skipped on a first reading (but do come back later to enjoy it!).
+2Cosmic ray observations have been made at several orders of magnitude higher still - but very little can be deduced from these extremely rare and uncontrolled events.
 A famous event known as the "Oh my God particle" was apparently 1020 eV, still 8 orders of magnitude away from the Planck scale.
-2For some basic information on the wars between some of the different approaches to quantum gravity, see the books "The Trouble With Physics" by Lee Smolin or "Not Even Wrong" by Peter Woit.
-Or see responses to these, such as the article by J. Polchinski in the American Scientist, or (with appropriate warning that it a bit of a rant) the online response by Lubos Motl. that all space-time histories must be allowed.
+3For some basic information on the wars between some of the different approaches to quantum gravity, see the books "The Trouble With Physics" by Lee Smolin or "Not Even Wrong" by Peter Woit.
+Or see responses to these, such as the article by J. Polchinski in the American Scientist, or (with appropriate warning that it a bit of a rant) the online response by Lubos Motl.
+Also enlightening are the online letters between Smolin and Lenny Susskind.

+thing to hold onto is the Feynman picture of quantum mechanics - that all space-time histories must be allowed.
 We might write a quantum partition function of the form $$Z = \sum{\text{All universes}} e^{iS/\hbar} \tag{6.1}$$ where the sum is now over everything that could happen in all possible histories of the universe - it is the ultimate sum over histories!
 Obviously such a thing is hard to even contemplate.
 Several key simplifications will make contemplation easier: (1) Let us ignore matter.
 Let us (at least to begin with) try to model only universes which are completely devoid of substance and only contain vacuum.
 Thus the universe contains only the space-time metric.
-Doing this, the Einstein-Hilbert $action^3$ for gravity takes the form $$S{Einstein} \sim \int{\mathcal{M}} dx \ R\sqrt{-g}$$ where the integration is over the entire space-time manifold \mathcal{M} , where here g is the space-time metric and R is the Ricci scalar.
+Doing this, the Einstein-Hilbert $action^4$ for gravity takes the form $$S{Einstein} \sim \int{\mathcal{M}} dx \ R \sqrt{-\det(g)}$$ where the integration is over the entire space-time manifold \mathcal{M} , where here g is the space-time metric tensor and R is the Ricci scalar5.
 One might imagine that we could construct a theory of quantum gravity by plugging the Einstein-Hilbert action into the path integral form of Eq.
 6.1.
-We obtain $$Z = \int \mathcal{D}g \ e^{iS{Einstein}[g]/\hbar} \quad . \tag{6.2}$$ Even without matter in the universe, the model is very nontrivial because the space-time metric can fluctuate - these fluctuations are just gravity waves4.
+We obtain $$Z = \int \mathcal{D}g(x) \ e^{iS{Einstein}[g(x)]/\hbar} \quad , \tag{6.2}$$ thus summing (or integrating) over all possible space-time metrics.
+Even without matter in the universe, the model is very nontrivial because the space-time metric can fluctuate - these fluctuations are just gravity waves6.
 Even in this limit no one has fully made sense of this type of path integral without many additional assumptions.
 (2) Let us simplify even more by considering a 2+1 dimensional universe.